simonallisonuk/docs/ic-principles.md

 with the tools themselves, instead of solving your customer problems.
 That's why I like to spend a small % of my time dedicated to learning.

 When do I decide to spend time learning a new tool?
-It usually goes like this:
-I'll have an existing toolchain that works pretty well, but has an issue or downside.
-I'll hear about a new tool that can solve this issue, and after procrastinating for some time I'll finally be annoyed enough with the existing issues to try the new tool.
-Usually I'll realize that the new tool is better suited to my scenario and I'll permanently switch to using it.
+In some cases, the team or organization has mandated use of a tool (build system, programming language, etc), and I have no choice but to learn it.
+In other cases, I'll be using a toolset on my own, and I'll notice that it has a downside that may be fixed by migrating to some other tools.
+In either case I'll pause what I'm working on and spend time learning.

 Here are a few examples: